remix-run/react-router/UPGRADE_GUIDE.md

 some methods on an undocumented feature of React called `context`, that in turn called methods on the router instance under the hood.

-Note, you can still use our mixins, you'll just get a deprecation warning.

 Without mixins we needed a way for you to get access to these methods.
 We decided the simplest solution was to stop hiding the router instance and just put the whole thing on context.